kalthommusa/Stop-Signs-Application/README.md

 As we can see in the images below, the deep neural network correctly classified the previously misclassified images, which indicates an improved performance.

-correct not-stop4 prediction
+correct not-stop4 prediction:

 ![](images/correct-misclassified-stop-3.png)

-correct stop1 prediction
+correct stop1 prediction:

 ![](images/correct-misclassified-stop1.png)

-correct stop2 prediction
+correct stop2 prediction:

 ![](images/correct-misclassified-stop2.png)

-correct stop3 prediction
+correct stop3 prediction:

 ![](images/correct-misclassified-stop3.png)